 - Sacramento Employment & Training Agency (SETA), a joint powers agency of the City and County, connects people to jobs, business owners to quality employees, education and nutrition to children.
-Annually, SETA serves over 45,000 customers. - The Sacramento Promise Zone, administered by SHRA, is a partnership between federal, state and local agencies to give local leaders proven tools to improve the quality of life in some of Sacramento's most vulnerable areas. - SHRA has several programs for public housing authority residents including: Section 3, Jobs Plus, and the Family Self-Sufficiency program and the People component of the Mirasol Village (formerly named Twin Rivers) Choice Neighborhood Implementation grant that enables residents to increase their earned income and reduce their dependency on welfare assistance and rental subsidies.
+Annually, SETA serves over 45,000 customers. - The Sacramento Promise Zone, administered by SHRA, is a partnership between federal, state and local agencies to give local leaders proven tools to improve the quality of life in some of Sacramento's most vulnerable areas. - SHRA has several programs for public housing authority residents including: Section 3 program; Job Plus Program; and Family Self-Sufficiency program that enables residents to increase their earned income and reduce their dependency on welfare assistance and rental subsidies.